 He's right.
 Hate him for doing it/saying it, but he's right.
 With Self dialing up different schemes, Dickinson could be in for a monster year of usage.
 For as much of a sieve as Dickinson can be on defense, to have him as a viable big who's a threat on most nights to go for 20-plus points and double-digit boards is likely going to be the central driving force to Kansas' Final Four and Big 12 title hopes this season.

 Beating Michigan State by eight points in a sloppy game doesn't mean a lot in the big picture.
 But it's in these games, on big stages, where you want to learn if your best can show up when a lot is failing around them.
-In this regard, Dickinson had one of his most valuable games of his career.
+Dickinson did, so in that regard, he had one of his most valuable games of his career.

-Remember, Kansas was a good team without any depth and a string of bad injury luck a year ago.
+Remember, Kansas was the preseason No. 1 a year ago, but lacked depth and endured a string of bad injury luck.
 That affected Dickinson's impact.
 So long as this team is able to stay healthy and continue to jell, Dickinson's likely to be among the most impactful big men in the country.
 He's an easy target for age jokes (Perry Ellis can't believe how long this guy's been in college!) and has leaned into being a heel, but he's a hell of a player to have and a lot of teams are going to fail to stop him on his final tour through college basketball.